What is customer lifecycle management?

-Customer lifecycle management (CLM) is a systematic approach to optimizing every touchpoint in the customer journey, from awareness through purchase, renewal, and advocacy.
+Customer lifecycle management, or CLM (customer lifecycle management), is a systematic approach to optimizing every touchpoint in the customer journey, from awareness through purchase, renewal, and advocacy.
 It coordinates marketing, sales, customer success, and product teams around shared data and unified workflows to maximize customer lifetime value.
+Unlike traditional journey mapping, CLM operates as a cross-functional operating system that breaks down silos between teams, standardizes customer data, and automates handoffs to satisfy the needs of your key buyer personas at scale.

-Why CLM Matters for B2B Revenue Teams
+Why CLM matters for B2B revenue teams

 B2B revenue teams need CLM to turn customer data into competitive advantage.
 Without it, you're fighting rising acquisition costs with fragmented tools and incomplete insights.